whatyouhide/whatyouhide.github.io/_posts/2020-11-14-rpc-over-rabbitmq-with-elixir.md

 As you can see, broadway_rabbitmq exposes the AMQP channel it uses to consume under the hood in the message metadata.
 We use that to send replies.
 Easy peasy.

-To be fair, we have a wrapper library around Broadway that makes this boilerplaty code a bit simpler and more tailored to our use case.
+To be clear, we have a wrapper library around Broadway that makes this slightly boilerplatey code a bit simpler and more tailored to our use case.
 It also provides us with some nice additions such as round-robin connection attempts over a list of RabbitMQ URLs (since our RabbitMQ provider gives us a few URLs for reliability), automatic decoding of requests so that the decoding is done under the hood, metrics, error reporting, and so on.
 However, the gist of it is exactly the code above.

 ## Acknowledgements